Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Simulation of real-world experiments

 A priori, it is not clear whether spiral QST (or, more generally, compressed sensing) is suitable for a reduced density matrix, as it typically represents a mixed state {of generic rank}.
 Therefore, we begin by comparing $\rho_A^{\rm rec}$ with the theoretical reduced density matrix $\rho_A$, which is obtained by tracing out the complement of $A$ from $\rho=|\Psi_0\rangle\langle\Psi_0|$.
-In Fig.~\ref{fig_reduced}{\bf b}, we present the fidelity and trace distance between these matrices, with the subsystem size set to $N_A=7$ (half of the entire system).
+In Fig.~\ref{fig_reduced}{(b)}, we present the fidelity and trace distance between these matrices, with the subsystem size set to $N_A=7$ (half of the entire system).
 We {set} the number of repetitions for expectation value calculations {to} ${\rm reps}=500$. {The value of $\sigma_{\rm zp}$ does not affect the results because the reduced density matrix retains the SU(2) symmetry of the ground state $|\Psi_0\rangle$ of the entire system}.
 The results demonstrate that spiral QST is indeed effective also for the reduced density matrix, exhibiting a similar behavior to the case shown in Fig.~\ref{fig_Heisenberg}.
 This can be attributed to the strong hierarchy of eigenvalues, where a few dominant ones significantly outweigh the others, a characteristic commonly observed in physical systems, which renders this reduced density matrix effectively low-rank.

 Now let us move on to the entanglement measures given in Eqs.\eqref{eq_vN} and~\eqref{eq_Ren}.
-In Figs.~\ref{fig_EE}{\bf a}-{\bf c}, we present the sublattice-size $N_A$ dependence of $S_{\rm vN}(\rho_A)$, $S_2(\rho_A)$, and $S_4(\rho_A)$, respectively, obtained from the reconstructed reduced density matrix $\rho_A^{\rm rec}$, {for the case of ${\rm reps}=500$ (for concreteness $\sigma_{\rm zp}=0.1$ is chosen)}, alongside the theoretical values.
-The target state {describes} a subsystem of size $N_A$ of the 14-site NN antiferromagnetic Heisenberg chain ($J_1=1$ and $J_{p\neq 1}=0$) in its ground state.
-For the reconstruction, we used only the measurements with $l=0$ ($m=3\times 2^{N_A} -2$), as the fidelity and trace distance are already sufficiently high and low, respectively, as seen in Fig.~\ref{fig_reduced}{\bf b}.
+In Figs.~\ref{fig_EE}{(a-c)}, we present the sublattice-size $N_A$ dependence of $S_{\rm vN}(\rho_A)$, $S_2(\rho_A)$, and $S_4(\rho_A)$, respectively, obtained from the reconstructed reduced density matrix $\rho_A^{\rm rec}$, {for the case of ${\rm reps}=500$ (for concreteness $\sigma_{\rm zp}=0.1$ is chosen)}, alongside the theoretical values. {Note that these are just representatives of the available entanglement measures; in fact, all the entanglement spectrum (and functions thereof) can be obtained from $\rho_A^{\rm rec}$ by simple diagonalization.} The target state {describes} a subsystem of size $N_A$ of the 14-site NN antiferromagnetic Heisenberg chain ($J_1=1$ and $J_{p\neq 1}=0$) in its ground state.
+For the reconstruction, we used only the measurements with $l=0$ ($m=3\times 2^{N_A} -2$), as the fidelity and trace distance are already sufficiently high and low, respectively, as seen in Fig.~\ref{fig_reduced}{(b)}.